ObstacleSM/documentation/advanced-features.md

 ## Aliases

-When dealing with API arrays (arrays already defined) like `Players` in game modes or `Frame.Controls` in manialinks, it is often better to use aliases.
+When dealing with API arrays, it is often better to use aliases.
 Aliases are a special kind of variables that only work with API arrays, it works like this:

 ```maniascript
 // Imagine that they are two players